Module adcp.adagents

 Returns:

-List of properties for the specified agent (empty if agent not found or no properties)
+List of properties for the specified agent (empty if agent not found)

 Raises: